On occasion, BCIT may need to cancel a course. Or, you may need to transfer or withdraw from a course that doesn’t meet your needs.

 If minimum enrolment for a course is not reached, it may be cancelled.
 BCIT will cancel courses no later than two business days prior to the start date.
 Variations to this practice will be stated in the course outline.

 If your course is cancelled, an email will be sent to your myBCIT account.
-You will receive a cheque for a full refund within four weeks.
-You may also transfer your fees to a different course by contacting Student Information and Enrolment Services.
+You will receive a cheque for a full refund within six weeks.
+You may also transfer your fees to a different course by contacting Student Information and Enrolment Services

 Contact Student Information and Enrolment Services to request a transfer from one course to another.
 The transfer is subject to a $16 fee and must be requested and processed before the refund deadline.